Key takeaways:

 Sulfa allergies can range from mild to severe.
 Some common allergy symptoms include skin rashes, hives, and fever.
 More severe ones include skin blisters or difficulty breathing.

 Allergic reactions to sulfa drugs can seem intimidating.
 But if you have a sulfa allergy, millions of people are right there with you.
-It's estimated that up to 8% of people have had an allergic reaction to a sulfa drug in the past.

-Antibiotic medications like Bactrim (sulfamethoxazole / trimethoprim) are some of the most common offenders for sulfa allergies.
-But there's a frequent misconception about sulfa allergies.
+Antibiotic medications such as Bactrim (sulfamethoxazole / trimethoprim) are some of the most common offenders for sulfa allergies.
+But there’s a frequent misconception about sulfa allergies.
 It’s often thought that if you’re allergic to one sulfa drug, you’re allergic to all of them.
 This isn’t always true.
 If you have a sulfa allergy, there are still certain medications that may be safe for you to take.

 A sulfa allergy is an allergic reaction that happens when your immune system reacts negatively to a sulfa drug.
 More specifically, when your immune system negatively reacts to the “sulfonamide" portion of a medication.
 The response can trigger your body to release histamine, which is a natural chemical your body makes when you have an allergic reaction.